rcgsheffield/sheffield_hpc/help.rst

 If you are struggling to get something working on the HPC you should first have a look through our documentation on the technology (e.g. :ref:`parallel_MPI`), software (e.g. :ref:`sharc-software` ) or cluster (e.g. :ref:`Bessemer`) you are using to see if we have already installed the software / addressed your problem.

-You should also make sure you look through our :ref:`troubleshooting` section as this covers many common mistakes.
+You should also make sure you look through our :ref:`troubleshooting` section as it covers many common mistakes.

 .. note::